Dudukun/alx-low_level_programming/0x1A-hash_tables/README.md

-a function that deletes a hash table.
+a function that retrieves a value associated with a key.